 The vehicle’s thermostat manages the engine’s operating temperature by adjusting the flow of coolant.
 If this device fails your car may be liable to overheat, possibly even blowing the head gasket.

 Thermostats can suffer from corrosion due to extreme temperatures, acidic environments or incorrect mixtures.

 Catalytic converters are notoriously expensive, they can be up to $2000 to replace!
 They help reduce emissions as exhaust gasses pass through precious metals such as platinum.

 Not only will this problem plague you with a check engine light, but it will also affect gas mileage and even fail an emissions test.

 Whether you notice your check engine light flashing or steady, make sure you deal with the problem as soon as you can.

-You could make your life a whole lot easier by plugging an OBD2 scanner.
+You could make your life a whole lot easier by plugging in an OBD2 scanner.
 Check out our best OBD2 scanner reviews and get the best bang for your buck!